chuangbo/adventofcode-2020/README.md

 In 2020, we started a small AOC competition within our team, and this was the first year I completed all 25 questions.

 Day 10 part 2 was the first tricky one.

+Day 15 part 2 took 78 seconds to run in python and 6 seconds in golang which is 13x faster.